Assessment of one-way coupling methods from a potential to a viscous flow solver based on domain- and functional-decomposition for fixed submerged bodies in nonlinear waves: The Functional Decomposition (FD) approach

 \subsection{Boundary conditions}

 In order to close the velocity-pressure problem, a set of boundary conditions has to be defined.
 While a DD coupling model has to enforce its outer boundaries according to the external solver values, it is not the case in the FD coupling framework.
-Deriving a Dirichlet BC - imposing a total value $\vv_D$ - in this framework yields:
+Deriving a Dirichlet BC -- \emph{i.e.} imposing a total velocity value $\vv_D$ such that $\vv_t = \vv_D$ at the BC -- in this framework yields:

-In particular, in the case of a no-slip condition (sea bottom or non moving body BC), we get:
+In particular, in the case of a no-slip condition (\ie $\vv_D=\tI{0}$, sea bottom or non moving body BC, \emph{e.g.} $\Gamma_B$ on \cref{sch:coupling}), we get:

-At the outer boundary, the same Dirichlet condition can be applied.
+At the outer boundary ($\Gamma_t$, $\Gamma_b$, $\Gamma_i$ and $\Gamma_o$ on \cref{sch:coupling}), the same Dirichlet condition can be applied.
 It is assumed that the effects described by the complementary equations are restricted to the body vicinity and thus, the condition is reduced to:

 A Neumann BC on which the imposed spatial derivative of the total velocity is imposed as $\left.\dn{\vv}\right|_N$ would reduce to:

 Because of the one-way nature of the coupling scheme, stability problems are expected when imposing \cref{eq:velocityCoupledDirichletOuterBnd} at the outer boundaries of the RANS domain: the feedback of the turbulent and viscous part to the far-field flow cannot be exactly zero.
 Thus, in order to counteract this, a mixed Neumann-Dirichlet BC will be used, in the same manner as in \cref{sec:domainCoupling}, derived here for a complementary variable: